-• Energy available on demand, responding guickly and efficiently to calls for production and maintaining a reliable supply by avoiding breakdown incidents.
+- Energy available on demand, responding quickly and efficiently to calls for production and maintaining a reliable supply by avoiding breakdown incidents. - Supply to one major client, CEB, and also to Terra's sugar mill. - Terragen runs an efficient and reliable plant and produces power for the country at a very competitive rate.

-competitive rate.